aionick/OfflineTransactionSigner/README.md

     .buildSignedTransaction();
 ```

-These signed bytes can be sent to the blockchain via the RLP sendRawTransaction method.
+These signed bytes can be sent to the blockchain via the RPC sendRawTransaction method.